zisuzon/itpm-hms-frontend/README.md

 ## Over 100 React Components

-Volt React included over 100 React UI elements such as buttons, form elements, alerts, modals, tabs, navigation bars, date pickers, and many more.
+DI included over 100 React UI elements such as buttons, form elements, alerts, modals, tabs, navigation bars, date pickers, and many more.
 They are all custom styled by professional designers as an extension of the base Bootstrap elements using Sass variables, mixins, and custom markup.

 ## 10 Example Dashboard Pages